Where is the best place to store ice cream cones? Conetainers....... Sorry!

-To find the surface area, we need a formula.
+To find that, we need a formula.

 First, there is some key information that you need to be aware of.